 3. Tensions between Teaching and Learning History There appeared to be tensions between learning the history of Democratic Kampuchea and learning ways to teach the history of Democratic Kampuchea.
 Methodology, in other words, "took a backseat" to history lessons and facts.
 For instance, history lessons always ran into the time set for methodology and pedagogy.
-Also, during the time set aside for small group models, books and laptop bags were passed out.
 Participants also used this time to go into long speeches over the microphone.